 A sense of togetherness embodies the Hispanic spirit, which is why Hispanic Heritage Month often celebrates family ties and culture.
-Family does not just include immediate relatives, but also friends and neighbors.
-Music and food—there are so many traditional dishes to try!—also play an important role in the festivities.
+Family does not just include relatives, but also friends and neighbors.
+Music and food—there are so many traditional dishes to try—also play an important role in the festivities.

-Download these Hispanic Heritage Month activities to enable your students in Grades 6-12 to explore Spanish culture and history in the United States.
+These six Hispanic Heritage Month lessons and activities will enable your students to explore Hispanic culture and history in the United States.

 Be the first to read the latest from Shaped.